qwebnm1/FMAT3888/README.md

 # Financial Mathematics
-File for tutorial, assignment, and personal project material in the unit FMAT3888
+Repo for tutorial, assignment, and personal project material in the unit FMAT3888